 Where To Shoot A Deer With A Bow

-We, as ethical bowhunters, always strive to make every shot count and attempt to take game as cleanly as possible.
+As ethical bowhunters, we always strive to make every shot count and attempt to take game as cleanly as possible.
 The first step to this process is knowing and understanding where to shoot a deer with a bow.

-This is not a difficult topic to grasp but should carry ample consideration each and every time an archer attempts a shot.
+This is not a difficult topic to grasp but should carry ample consideration every time an archer attempts a shot.

 Understanding Deer Anatomy